aimierlulu/Improved-FC-DenseNet/README.md

 A new fully automatic coronary artery segmentation method based on an improved FC-DenseNet is presented.
 The proposed method is efficiently trained end-to-end, using CCTA images and ground truth masks to make a per-pixel semantic inference.

-Model:

-The provided model is basically a FC-DenseNet,we present an improved FC-DenseNet for fully automatic coronary artery segmentation.
-In the downsampling path, we have added a convolutional layer with kernel size of 5  5 to realize a more accurate location.
-Additionally, direct down skip connections have been added to assure maximum information flow between layers.
-In the upsampling path, we have improved the TU blocks, aiming at extracting richer semantic features.  .